-No-contact orders issued by the College, which are measures that restrict encounters and communications between the parties.
-See XVIII below for more information about no- contact orders.
+- No-contact orders issued by the College, which are measures that restrict encounters and communications between the parties.
+See XVIII below for more information about nocontact orders. - Academic accommodations, which are measures that include deadline extensions, incompletes, course changes, late drops, or other arrangements, as appropriate, and regardless of whether there is or is not a comparable alternative.

-- Academic accommodations, which are measures that include deadline extensions, incompletes, course changes, late drops, or other arrangements as appropriate. - Residential accommodations, which are measures that include arranging for new housing or providing temporary housing options, as appropriate. - Transportation or working arrangement changes or other employment accommodations, as appropriate. - Access to support services, provided with assistance from the College, including advocacy, academic support, counseling, disability, health or mental health services, visa and immigration assistance, student financial aid services, and legal assistance, both on and off campus, as applicable. - Assistance with reporting a crime to local law enforcement, which may be requested at any time by an individual involved in an alleged incident of sexual harassment.
+- Residential accommodations, which are measures that include arranging for new housing or providing temporary housing options, as appropriate and regardless of whether there is or is not a comparable alternative. - Transportation or working arrangement changes or other employment accommodations, as appropriate. - Access to support services, provided with assistance from the College, including campus escort services, increased security and monitoring of certain areas on campus, advocacy, academic support, counseling, disability, health or mental health services, visa and immigration assistance, student financial aid services, and legal assistance, both on and off campus, as applicable. - Training and education programs related to sex-based harassment. - Assistance with reporting a crime to local law enforcement, which may be requested at any time by an individual involved in an alleged incident of sexual harassment.
 Such individuals may request orders of protection, restraining orders, or relief from abuse orders from courts of appropriate jurisdiction.
 The College will provide reasonable assistance upon request.
 The College also will work to respect and implement the requirements of such orders on premises that it owns or controls, as necessary and appropriate.